Full Program

 Journal Club

-Now a popular and well-established feature of the ANZSOM Annual Scientific Meeting, Journal Club offers an opportunity to strengthen your critical appraisal skills while engaging with current occupational health research.
-It also provides a forum to discuss the practical application of emerging evidence with colleagues from across the profession.
+A popular and well-established feature of the ANZSOM Annual Scientific Meeting, Journal Club offers an opportunity to strengthen your critical appraisal skills while engaging with current occupational health research.
+The journal article will be made availble in the lead up to the conference.

 9:00am - 10.00am